tizbid/tizbid/README.md

 ### Hi there 👋

-- 👨‍💻 My name is Bede, a self-taught programmer.
+- 👨‍💻 Hi!, I am Bede an Engineer cum IT Proffessional.
 - 🌱 I’m currently tinkering with DevOps solutions and Cloud Technologies.
 - ✍🏽 I also write @ https://medium.com/@bede.chk , do check it out 😉
 - 😄 Nice to meet you